puniverse/comsat/docs/index.md

 **Note**: A method that makes use of the API and runs in a fiber must be declared [suspendable](http://puniverse.github.io/quasar/manual/core.html#fibers) (normally by declaring `throws SuspendExecution`).

 {:.alert .alert-warn}
-**Note**: Jersey client's current implementation (since 2.5) has significant disadvantage relative to ApacheHttpClient since it uses thread per each open http call.
-Therefore it is not recommended, till it is fixed.
+**Note**: the Jersey client's current implementation (since 2.5) has a significant disadvantage w.r.t ApacheHttpClient because it uses one thread per http call.
+Therefore it is not recommended until this is fixed.

 #### Retrofit

 [`Retrofit`](http://square.github.io/retrofit/) lets you access REST API through java interface.
-In order to use it from fiber context you should first declare `Suspendable` interface:
+In order to use it from fibers you should first declare a `Suspendable` interface:

 ~~~ java
 {% include_snippet interface ./comsat-retrofit/src/test/java/co/paralleluniverse/fibers/retrofit/FiberRestAdapterBuilderTest.java %}
 ~~~

-This interface can be registered with `FiberRestAdapterBuilder` and then used from fiber context.
+This interface can then be registered with `FiberRestAdapterBuilder` and then used from fibers:

 ~~~ java
 {% include_snippet registration ./comsat-retrofit/src/test/java/co/paralleluniverse/fibers/retrofit/FiberRestAdapterBuilderTest.java %}// ...